 Note - a text field for any additional notes you want retained for an employee.

 Enter the leave balances and settings for your employees.
 While these are optional for the import to work successfully, if your employees do have opening balances it's a good idea to enter all of these details.
 You can enter these into PayHero manually if preferred.

 Next Holiday Anniversary - The employee's next leave anniversary.
 Formatting needs to be DD/MM/YYYY.
 If left blank this will default to the next anniversary of their employment start date.

 Holiday Earnings - The employee's gross earnings to date since their last holiday anniversary.
 This figure is required to calculate the employee's Holiday Pay.

 Holiday Pay Percent - The employee's holiday pay percentage.
 Must be a whole number, without symbols or decimals e.g. 8 if the employee Holiday Pay Rate is 8%.
 If left blank this will default to 8%.

 Holiday Paid In Advance - The dollar amount of holiday pay that has been paid on an as-you-go basis.
 Do not include a dollar sign.

 Holiday Pay As You Go - Indicate whether the employee is on Holiday Pay As You Go - enter Yes or No.

-Holiday Weeks Due - The employee's total balance of annual leave that is currently due, in weeks.
+Holiday Weeks Due - The employee's total balance of annual leave that is currently due, in weeks (if your balances are currently stored in a unit other than weeks, our guide on Converting Annual Leave to Weeks may help).
 Holiday Weeks Due should be the balance of leave that has become due to the employee from previous anniversaries, less any leave they've taken.
 Don't include leave accrued in the current holiday year as PayHero will calculate that separately.

 Annual Sick Leave Entitlement - The employee's annual sick leave entitlement in days.
 This will default to the legal minimum of 10 if not entered.